sarthak1gupta/Cloud-Security/Mathematical-Model-Documentation.md

 ### 10.3 Novelty Claims

-**Claim 1**: **First parametric latency model in PQC-IoT literature**
+**Claim 1: First parametric latency model for PQC-enabled IoT communication **
-- Evidence: Literature review shows no prior T(S,R) models
-- Impact: Enables prediction, optimization, capacity planning (not possible before)

-**Claim 2**: **Theory-guided empirical modeling**
-- Derivation from network bandwidth + M/M/1 queueing theory
-- Not just curve fitting → physical interpretation of α, β, γ
-- Impact: Model generalizes to other systems with similar architecture

-**Claim 3**: **Separate models per (path, algorithm) configuration**
-- 4 models fitted (HTTP/IoT Hub × Kyber512/768)
-- Enables fair comparison: IoT Hub 33% faster (α smaller), 2.7x less load-sensitive (β smaller)
-- Impact: Data-driven protocol selection

-**Claim 4**: **Validated on 1000+ real-world measurements**
-- Not simulated, not toy data → production Azure Functions, real RPi device
-- R² > 0.85, RMSE < 3 ms → model is accurate
-- Impact: Confidence in predictions for deployment decisions

-**Claim 5**: **Open methodology for reproducibility**
-- Python code provided, Kusto queries documented
-- Other researchers can fit their own α, β, γ on their systems
-- Impact: Replicability, community model database
+To the best of our knowledge, this work presents the first explicit parametric model that expresses end-to-end latency as a function of payload size and message rate for post-quantum cryptographic (PQC) IoT systems.
+A comprehensive review of existing PQC-IoT and secure telemetry literature reveals that prior studies report latency measurements or averages, but do not formalize latency as a predictive function T(S,R).
+**
+Impact:**
+By introducing a parametric latency model, this work enables prediction, optimization, and capacity planning, which are not possible with descriptive or point-measurement approaches alone.

+**Claim 2: Theory-guided empirical modeling rather than ad-hoc curve fitting**

+The proposed model is derived from first principles, combining network bandwidth considerations with classical M/M/1 queueing theory to capture both transmission and load-dependent delays.
+Each parameter (α,β,γ) has a clear physical interpretation, corresponding respectively to payload sensitivity, load sensitivity, and baseline latency.
+This approach contrasts with purely empirical curve fitting, as the functional form is constrained by known system behavior, ensuring interpretability and robustness.

+**Impact:**
+Because the model is grounded in established systems theory, it can be generalized to other cloud-mediated IoT architectures that exhibit similar bandwidth and queueing characteristics.

+**Claim 3: Configuration-specific models enable fair protocol and algorithm comparison**

+Instead of fitting a single aggregate model, separate latency models were fitted for each (communication path, cryptographic configuration) combination, resulting in four distinct models (HTTP vs. IoT Hub × Kyber512 vs. Kyber768).

+This separation avoids confounding effects and allows direct, quantitative comparison across protocols.
+For example, results show that the IoT Hub path exhibits a 33% lower payload sensitivity (smaller α) and is approximately 2.7× less load-sensitive (smaller β) than the HTTP path.

+**Impact:**
+This enables data-driven protocol selection, rather than relying on anecdotal performance claims or single-point benchmarks.

+**Claim 5: Open and reproducible modeling methodology**

+All components of the modeling process—including Python fitting scripts and Kusto query formulations—are documented and made available.
+This allows other researchers and practitioners to replicate the methodology and fit their own α, β, and γ parameters on different hardware, networks, or cloud platforms.
+**
+Impact**:
+This supports reproducibility and extensibility, enabling the development of a shared, community-driven body of comparative PQC-IoT performance models.

 ---